TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 ## 3. Check NEON for Complex Syntax

 How can we write the YAML syntax above in NEON?
-Very similar, but also in much shorter way thanks to "NEON entities":
+Very similar, but also in a much shorter way thanks to "NEON entities":

 ```neon
 services:
     - App\SomeService([App\Level::TOPP])
 ```

-Do you understand it?
-I'm not sure if it's interface, class, arguments of method call.
-This also proven very hard to analyze with other tool, so we added check to ensure our syntax is simple and explicit:
+Do you understand this code?
+I'm not sure if it's interface, class, arguments of the method call.
+This also proven very hard to analyze with other tools, so we added a check to ensure our syntax is explicit and straightforward:

 ```yaml
 services: